444B/Amit4Linux/section_0x00-In_the_beginning/README.md

 We will have some online sessions and hopefully be able to meet in person as well when possible.
 The course is expected to run for 3 weeks and there will be a test at the conclusion that will determine your continuation in the bootcamp.
 I have no doubt that each of you have the potential to succeed and I can assure you that it *IS* worth the effort!

 We will use Discord for our online sessions.
 Discord is a community platform where we can discuss and share information.
 I have already generated a server that we can use and you can contact me for the invite link.
 All updates and sessions will be given on this platform so please download it [here](https://discord.com/download).

-Every section follow the following topology:
-- Title of Section
-    - Scope of section
-    - Content
-        - Readings / Clips (To be completed before the live session )
-        - Notes
-        - Discussion
-    - Progression
-        - Learning Outcomes
-        - Tasks

 The content of the course itself will be a mixture of mentored session and self studies.
 You are expected to
 - ask questions,